How I work

 What I do know is that a clear process ensures that your business achieves the best outcome.

 Step 1: Getting started

-- You get in touch and we chat about what you need– this is obligation-free and can be done via email, over the phone or in person.
+- You get in touch and let me know what you need– this chat is obligation-free and can be done via email or over the phone.

-- You accept the proposal– now we’re settled on what you need, you simply sign and return the proposal, and deposit 50% of the project cost.
+- You accept the proposal– now we’re settled on what you need, you simply email your acceptance and deposit 50% of the project cost.

 - Now we’re ready to get started!